kajallochab/Glasses-Detection-from-Human-Face-Images/README.md

 5. **Fine-Tuning**: After initial training, the top layers of the base model are unfrozen, and the entire model is fine-tuned to improve performance further.

-6. **Prediction**: The trained model is used to make predictions on unseen test data.
+6. **Prediction**: The trained model makes predictions on unseen test data.
 Sample predictions are visualized along with the corresponding images.

 7. **Convert to TFLite**: The trained model is converted to TensorFlow Lite format for deployment on resource-constrained devices.